 A significant effort was devoted to creating a theory of metal phase nucleation in symmetry breaking strong electric fields, which phenomenon is central to the operations of the emerging solid state memory.
 Our work has shown, that in strong enough, yet practically important electric fields, needle shaped conductive filaments appear in insulating hosts of glassy semiconductors.
 This theory triggered extensive experimental work of Intel Corporation (that funded our research) and has now become a common base in the field of solid state memory technology.
 That theory of field induced nucleation has been significantly extended later to explain the nonphotochemical laser induced nucleation in some solutions, anisotropic metal particle formation in insulators, and laser induced pancake shaped void formation in metal films.
 The fundamental nature of these results is that they reveal the possibility of symmetry breaking phase transformations (needles instead of spheres) in isotropic systems.

-My recent graduate students work on different aspects of Device Physics, Photovoltaics, and Theoretical Physics:
+My former graduate students work on different aspects of Device Physics, Photovoltaics, and Theoretical Physics:

 Lilani Cooray, PhD program, theoretical physics, photovoltaics;

 Mukut Mitra, PhD program, experimental physics, phase change memory;